 Your lifestyle will go up, your vacations will get luxurious and you will get all the reasons to spend the money and take a dip in your portfolio.

-Let me be clear, that I am not saying there is anything wrong with spending your money or using it for yourself. please do that.
+please do that.
 After all, if you have managed to earn so much money and accumulated the good corpus, you surely deserve a better lifestyle.

 All I am saying is that it’s a challenge to let your portfolio grow and not disturb it.
 So in our example in the start of the article, you might not reach 7 crores as per calculation, but may be 4.3 crores or just 3 crores, because you keep taking out the money out of your corpus many times in between for various reasons.